omeka/omeka-s-enduser/docs/modules/demodata.md

 # Demo Data

 The [Demo Data module](https://omeka.org/s/modules/DemoData){target=_blank} imports sample datasets of Omeka S items for development, testing, and evaluation.
 The datasets use realistic cultural heritage content to demonstrate the breadth of Omeka S's data model: vocabularies, resource classes, value types, media, and modules working together across four distinct domains.
+The resources in these datasets were assembled with the assistance of larger language and visions models.

 Demo Data provides data in formats supported by other modules.
 The [Numeric Data Types](numericdatatypes.md) module is optional; when active, date, duration, interval, and integer fields are stored as structured numeric values rather than plain text.
 The [Mapping](mapping.md) module is optional; when active, geographic coordinates are displayed as map markers.